abhididdigi/abhididdigi.github.io/_posts/2012-06-25-get-names-files-ftp.md

 layout: post
 title: Get the List of File Names on an FTP Server
 tag: servicenow
+---

----Credit for this post goes to Ishaq Khan.
+Credit for this post goes to Ishaq Khan.
 The script will get all the names of the files in a particular folder on an FTP server.

 Name : GetFileNamesFTP